-The Gifted and Talented Program in Thompson School District is structured to meet the unique, high ability learning needs of students so that they may realize their "lives of great promise."
-It is based on referral for consideration and subsequent assessment.
-Referral can come from many sources at any time during the school year.
+The Gifted and Talented Program in Thompson School District is structured to meet the unique, high ability learning needs of students.
+The Gifted Education program is based on referral for consideration and subsequent assessment.
+A referral can come from many sources at any time during the school year.

 - General or specific intellectual ability